carpentries-incubator/ML_with_AWS_SageMaker/episodes/03_RAG_WattBot_Bedrock.md

 This notebook assumes you have already run the earlier WattBot episodes so that:

-- the WattBot corpus has been chunked into `wattbot_chunks.jsonl`
+- the WattBot corpus has been chunked into `chunks.jsonl`
 - the WattBot training questions `train_QA.csv` and `metadata.csv` live under a `data/` folder
 - (optionally) you have a local embedding file from earlier experiments, e.g. `embeddings.npy`